Andy-Corrigan-98/JARVIS/README.md

 My commitment is to develop JARVIS as a force for good, with security and privacy fundamentals built in from the start.
 Being open-source allows the GitHub community to ensure JARVIS develops safely and securely, benefiting from collective expertise and oversight.

+## Public-Facing Website

+Our project website, built with React, provides an interactive and accessible platform to:
+- Explore JARVIS's vision and capabilities
+- Access comprehensive documentation
+- Learn how to get involved
+- Stay updated with project developments

+Visit the website's repository at [`frontend/jarvis-website/`](frontend/jarvis-website/) to:
+- View the source code
+- Contribute to the website
+- Run a local development instance
+- Learn about our web development standards

 ## Documentation Structure

 Our documentation is organized into several key areas: